Strategy Groups

 Dr Nyree Nicholson

-Dr Nyree Nicholson teaches on the Foundation, Honours and Master’s Degrees across the Professional Studies early childhood, childhood and youth and education pathways at Bishop Grosseteste University.
+Dr Nyree Nicholson teaches on the Foundation, Honours and Master’s Degrees across the Professional Studies early childhood, childhood and youth and education pathways at Lincoln Bishop University.
 Nyree’s doctorate research explored supporting two-year-old children with speech, language and communication needs and is interested in how policy and early years practice are connected.